نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Results and Conclusion: The findings of this study indicate that the components of accessibility, proportions, social aspects, physical attributes, technology, environmental considerations, visual elements, and non-visual factors significantly influence the attraction and retention of customers in sports facilities.
-Today, sports have become a fundamental element in public space regeneration projects due to their dual value: the ability to engage diverse groups and demographics, and the central role they can play in the mechanisms of physical and social health education within communities.
-At the heart of this objective lies the growing need for environments that promote physical activity through safe and accessible public spaces and infrastructure, which are integral to urban development and encourage sports as part of the overall redesign of public areas.
+Results and Conclusion: The findings indicate that accessibility, proportions, social aspects, physical attributes, technology, environmental considerations, visual elements, and non-visual factors significantly influence the attraction and retention of customers in sports facilities.
+Today, sports have become a fundamental element in public space regeneration projects.
+Which is due to their dual potential: the ability to engage diverse demographical groups, and the role they can play in physical and social health education within communities.
+At the heart of this objective lies a growing need for environments that promote physical activities through safe and accessible public spaces and infrastructure, which are integral to urban development and encourage sports as a part of the overall redesign of public areas.
+Also, the location of a sports facility serves as a marketing element that influences consumers’ decisions to purchase sports-related products, providing added value in informing and stimulating demand for these offerings.

 کلیدواژهها [English]